ToothlessRider/MST_Notes/CC_notes_MST.md

 <hr>

-Q. What are the advantages of XML ?
+Q23.
+What are the advantages of XML ?
 Ans.

 <hr>

-Q. What are the differences between HTML and XML ?
+Q24.
+What are the differences between HTML and XML ?
 Ans.
 **![](https://lh7-us.googleusercontent.com/yNlOt4sPeEIhId_DuWKJs1h8fjeEUwRaIA8Eyha0F7kjCiX633mtD_AWZCbofPtwXorYM3rDjg-fPLOxESza2xE9uyn-yVlTofe4ifTVXGIbj-0f8Mddd6vVvNsZZksardpDwTBtmCjLWvH9bgavi5I)**

 <hr>

-Q. What is XML DOM ?
+Q25.
+What is XML DOM ?
 Ans.
 It is :
 * A standard Object Model for XML
 * A strandard programming Interface for XML